ConservationColorado/conservationcolorado.github.io/content/en/blog/good-passwords/index.md

 ## Tips for creating a main password for your password manager

 We use Bitwarden at our organization.
-Since your Bitwarden main password protects all your other passwords, it's very important that you select a good one!
+Since your Bitwarden
+{{< glossary-tooltip id=main-password >}} protects all your other passwords, it's very important that you select a good one!

 Here are some recommendations to help you get started.